convergencelabs/jointjs-utils/docs/GraphAdapter.md

 # GraphAdapter

-The GraphAdapter creates a two-way data binding between a JointJS Graph (joint.dia.Graph) and a Convergence RealTimeModel.
+The GraphAdapter creates a two-way data binding between a JointJS Graph (joint.dia.Graph) and a Convergence RealTimeObject or RealTimeModel.
 Once the GraphAdapter has been configured, any changes to the Graph (either by the user or via the API) will be synchronized into the Convergence RealTimeModel and distributed to any other connected clients.
 Any incoming changes to the Convergence RealTimeModel will be automatically reflected in the JointJS Graph.

 # Namespace